Fast methods to compute the Riemann zeta function: Outline of fast methods to compute

 We make several comments.
-The complexity exponent $4/13$, which is that of our fastest method, falls behind $1/4$ in tables~\ref{zetamethod1} and~\ref{zetamethod2}.
-To reach a complexity exponent of $1/4$, we need the precomputation cost in Theorem~\ref{cubicthm} to be lower (equivalently, we need a better handle on sums with larger cubic coefficients).
-It appears, however, if certain quite substantial modifications to our cubic sums algorithm are carried out, the $t^{4/13+o_{\lambda}(1)}$ method is capable of improvement to $t^{3/10+o_{\lambda}(1)}$ complexity (see Section 3).
+First, in order to improve on the complexity exponent $4/13$, one must lower the precomputation cost in Theorem~\ref{cubicthm} (equivalently, one needs a better handle on sums with larger cubic coefficients).
+In this regard, it appears that if certain quite substantial modifications to our cubic sums algorithm are carried out, then the $t^{4/13+o_{\lambda}(1)}$ method is capable of improvement to $t^{3/10+o_{\lambda}(1)}$ complexity (see \textsection{3} for further comments on this).